Key takeaways

 Bottom Line

-Cline is the leading open-source VS Code extension for agentic AI coding.
-Its human-in-the-loop design makes it accessible to developers who want AI assistance without giving up control, while features like browser automation and MCP extensibility push the boundaries of what coding assistants can do.
+Cline is the leading open-source agentic coding tool in the VS Code ecosystem, now extending to CLI, JetBrains, and SDK surfaces.
+Its human-in-the-loop design makes it accessible to developers who want AI assistance without giving up control, while features like browser automation and MCP extensibility push the boundaries of what coding assistants can do — and with $32M in funding and its largest fork folding back in, its position has only strengthened.

-Recommended for: VS Code users who want powerful agentic AI with explicit approval for every action and the ability to extend capabilities via custom tools.
+Recommended for: VS Code users who want powerful agentic AI with explicit approval for every action, teams standardizing on a model-agnostic open-source agent, and CI/CD automation via the headless CLI.

 Research by Ry Walker Research • methodology